DiegoPerez1441/Repl.it_DissapearingRickRoll/README.md

 This will run a shell script that will "Rick Roll" the first user that runs the Repl and then it will erase all evidence.

 ## Instructions
-1. Download it using the Repl.it terminal/bash
+1. Download it using the Repl.it terminal
 ```
 $ git clone https://github.com/DiegoPerez1441/Repl.it_DissapearingRickRoll.git
 ```